fruit-bat/pico-zxspectrum/README.md

 ![image](docs/ZxSpectrumPicomputerVga1111Zx.png)

+## Audio pins
+There are two techniques for audio output.
+The first is a mixture of digital sound and PWM output, which comes in three variants.
+The second is is using a DAC connected to the Pico using I2S.

-### Audio pins
+### PWM/Digital Audio
-Audio output comes in 3 variants 1, 2 and 4 pin:
+PWM audio output comes in 3 variants 1, 2 and 4 pin:

 | Labeo     | 1 Pin                  | 2 Pin               | 4 Pin                   |
 | ----      | ---------------------- | ------------------- | ----------------------- |